Xamarin Forms is great if you want to develop apps for different mobile platforms. But when it comes to touch gestures, it is still very limited.

 The Touches coordinates are usually only in the range 0 to device size.
 These values are quite small if you want to pan something around the whole screen.
 With TrackpadCoordinateRatio you can get bigger values for the Touches coordinates.
 Set it to a higher value to get bigger values for Touches. |

-Some elements need to listen to some touch gestures themselves to work properly.
-Depending on the exact implementation by Xamarin and the native platforms, these events may be consumed.
+Some elements need to listen to some gestures themselves to work properly.
+Depending on the exact implementation by Microsoft and the native platforms, these events may be consumed.

 Some of the views are simply too small to be touched.
 Therefore the gestures are also not forwarded to us.